 Whatever method you use to organize recipes, it is best to categorize them so you can find what you want, quickly and easily.

-I've created a list of 18 suggested recipe categories you can use as is, or to help you think of what categories will work best for you.
+I've created a list of 18 suggested recipe categories you can use as is, or to help you think of what categories will work best for you (there's a free printable too if you choose to use my suggested categories and make a binder).

 Once you've thought how to sort everything, I suggest making tabs in either a recipe binder or card box using these categories so it is easy to flip to what you're looking for.